llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines/pro-bounds-avoid-unchecked-container-accesses.rst

 will not.

 The classes ``std::map``, ``std::unordered_map`` and ``std::flat_map`` are
-excluded from this check, because for them the subscript operator has a defined behaviour when a key does not exist (inserting a new element).
+excluded from this check, because their subscript operator has a defined behaviour when a key does not exist (inserting a new element).

 This check enforces part of the `SL.con.3